I architect secure systems and craft immersive narratives.

 Issued by: IACRB

-Contracted to provided specialized software engineering expertise for a new security platform.
-Projects included porting custom macOS security agent software to Windows, and developing static analysis software for the Oneleet security and compliance platform.
+Provided specialised software engineering expertise on a contract basis for a new security platform.
+Key contributions included porting custom macOS security agent software to Windows and developing static analysis capabilities for their security and compliance platform.

 "I have not failed.
 I've just found 10,000 ways that won't work."